-Hippin’ Hops Brewery and Oyster Bar is the first African American-owned brewery in Georgia.
+Hippin’ Hops Brewery and Oyster Bar is the first Black-owned brewery in Georgia.
 Its first location opened this year in May on Glenwood Avenue in the East Lake neighborhood of Atlanta, and two more Hippin’ Hops are scheduled to open later this year, also in Georgia.

 Owner Clarence Boston, originally from North Carolina, is a mortician by trade and beer maker by night.
 He got interested in brewing at an early age.
 “My grandmother made wine out of fruits she had in her yard, like muscadine, peaches and green apples.
 She taught me and my brother how to make wine, but my wine always tasted like vinegar.
 So I decided to make beer instead!” humors Clarence.

 “We opened the brewery during [the] pandemic and are doing extremely well,” he adds.
 During the COVID-19 lockdown, Boston noticed a rising demand for alcohol.
 He also saw that microbrewery was a booming business, though there weren’t many African-Americans brewers around.
 According to Nielsen's market data, total alcohol sales outside of bars and restaurants surged roughly 24% during the pandemic.

 This is not the first business that Clarence and his wife and business partner Donnica Boston have started.
 The serial entrepreneurs own a real estate investment company, funeral homes, crematoriums, bars and restaurants across North Carolina and Georgia.